virtual bodies

 soundcard RME Fireface

-1 MIDI Expression converter sustain-to-MIDI
+1 MIDI Expression converter (to MIDI)

 The piece can be performed with a sound card only (without a mixer).